2008 Serbian local elections: Kraljevo

-Incumbent mayor Miloš Babić of New Serbia was confirmed for another term in office in May 2008.
-He died of a heart attack on 27 February 2009.
-Deputy Mayor Vesna Nikolić Vukajlović of the Serbian Radical Party briefly served as the city's acting mayor until a new coalition government was formed in March 2009 by For a European Serbia, the Socialist Party of Serbia, and the Movement for Kraljevo; Ljubiša Simović of the Democratic Party became the city's new mayor.
+Babić died of a heart attack on 27 February 2009.
+Nikolić Vukajlović served as acting mayor until 19 March 2009, when a new coalition of For a European Serbia, the Socialist Party of Serbia, and the Movement for Kraljevo came to power with Ljubiša Simović of the Democratic Party as mayor.
+This coalition proved unstable as well, and the Movement for Kraljevo soon withdrew its support from the administration.